A friend of mine had been applying to jobs prior to the pandemic, and he hadn’t landed a single interview.

 Job application tip 1: Audit your LinkedIn connections

 One thing I didn’t cover is the importance of cleaning up your LinkedIn connections.
 By “cleaning up,” I mean you should remove any connections who might say something not positive about you if a recruiter/hiring manager messaged them on LinkedIn.

-Also, if you blog or have had a blog, written guest blogs, or have created any other content online, you should also go back and audit your work.
+In addition to BrandYourself, consider creating a professional Instagram account if you don’t want recruiters to find your private, personal Instagram account.
+This way, recruiters can still learn about you from Instagram, and you can keep your personal profile private.
+Also, if you blog or have had a blog, written guest blogs, or have created any other content online, go back and audit your work.
 If possible, remove any posts that may alienate prospects.

-Job Application Tip 3: Use AI to create the perfect resume
+Job application tip 3: Use AI to create the perfect resume

 They’re freemium tools, but I purchased the premium version to give them a test drive.

-Finally, the tool will scan your resume and give it a score, which tells you how much your resume matches the job description, based on a variety of factors.
+The tool will scan your resume and give it a score, which tells you how much your resume matches the job description, based on a variety of factors.